A ravaged Quebec coast fights climate change by retreating

 So, too, at Forillon, where park ecologist Daniel Sigouin says: "We decided to retreat, and let nature evolve naturally.”

-Not every place in the world where climate change accelerates coastal erosion can roll with the punches like this.
-Expensive condos crowding U.S. beachfronts aren't going anywhere unless or until the warming climate and rising oceans make such seaside living unsustainable.
+Not every location in the world where climate change accelerates coastal erosion can roll with the punches like this.
+Condos crowding U.S. beachfronts aren't going anywhere unless or until such seaside living becomes unsustainable.

 But the Gaspe Peninsula's approach is a test case for far-flung places where strategic capitulation to nature is possible, even with historic human settlements in the mix.

-Along the peninsula's shores, once-dependable buffers of coastal ice in deep winter have been largely absent for a quarter century and may well vanish from living memory.
+Along the peninsula’s shores, once-dependable buffers of coastal ice in deep winter have been largely absent for a quarter century.

 "But as temperatures are getting higher and higher, in that area, there’s almost no ice anymore.
 As ice is less and less present, we have seen more and more the effect of coastal erosion.”

-The Canadian government's project at Forillon was designed to yield to the coast's natural rhythms, restore a particular spawning ground for capelin and let the waves win.
-Yet officials also were mindful of preserving — and honoring — the human imprint.
+In the project at Forillon to yield to the coast's natural rhythms, officials also were mindful of preserving — and honoring — the human imprint.

 The peninsula is lightly populated and has much less wealth than the maritime playgrounds of the U.S. Atlantic coast.
 But it’s central in the founding of New France — French explorer Jacques Cartier made landfall in the early 1500s and colonists settled coastal hamlets in the late 1700s.